OFFLINE-GmbH/oc-mall-plugin/docs/components/products-filter.md

 | `8` | Only show products from the category with the ID `8` (use any integer) |
 | `:slug` | Use the page's `:slug` URL parameter to find the category to filter by |

+If not specified the same value as specified on the [Products component](./products.md) will be used.

 ### `includeChildren` (bool)

 Include all products or variants from child categories as well.

+If not specified the same value as specified on the [Products component](./products.md) will be used.

 ### `includeVariants` (bool)

 Set this to `true` to filter by all Variant properties, not only Product properties.

+If not specified the same value as specified on the [Products component](./products.md) will be used.

 ### `showPriceFilter` (bool)